-The objectives and strategies identified in this plan provide the groundwork for MnDOT's modal and system plans.
+For MnDOT, the objectives and strategies identified in this plan provide the groundwork for the modal and system plans.
 These plans identify specific policies, project-level and program recommendations and performance measures for their respective transportation systems.
-The Statewide Multimodal Transportation Plan includes several strategies to avoid, reduce or minimize negative impacts in its policies and programs such as:
+The SMTP includes several strategies to avoid, reduce or minimize negative impacts in its policies and programs such as: